When a Land Surveyor Requests Access: What to Ask

 More Posts

-Surveyor marking property corners in a suburban backyard to determine boundary survey price for a residential lot
+Surveyor marking property lines with stakes during a boundary survey on a residential lot

 boundary surveying